-The Town has elected to recognize payments for short-term leases with a lease term of 12 months or less as expenses as incurred, and these leases are not included as lease liabilities or right-to-use lease assets on the statements of net position.
+The Town recognizes payments for short-term leases with a lease term of 12 months or less as expenses as incurred, and these leases are not included as lease liabilities or right-to-use lease assets on the statements of net position.

 The individual lease contracts do not provide information about the discount rate implicit in the lease.
 Therefore, the Town has elected to use their incremental borrowing rate to calculate the present value of expected lease payments.
+There is no election to recognize payments for short term leases.